industrydive/fileflow/docs/source/overview.rst

              ...
              )

-Smart-airflow ships with exactly this type of derived operator, which we call ``DivePythonOperator``, that works directly with the second component of smart-airflow, the ``TaskRunner``, to make file detection of upstream targets easy.
+Fileflow ships with exactly this type of derived operator, which we call ``DivePythonOperator``, that works directly with the second component of fileflow, the ``TaskRunner``, to make file detection of upstream targets easy.

 TaskRunner
 ~~~~~~~~~~